-• Calculate percent bare soil areas for each drainage basin.
+• Calculate percent bare soil areas in long-term agricultural and forestry designated lands for each DAU.
+Urban areas are not included in the analysis of sediment transport because they have best management practices in place and are typically paved shortly after disturbance.
 A primary source of fine sediment in the Puget Lowland is assumed to be un-vegetated or disturbed soil areas.
 Evaluate available land use/land cover datasets and identify land uses that are considered to have bare or disturbed soils.
-In general, all agricultural areas, including fallow, or-chards / vineyards, pasture, row crops, and small grain crops are assumed to meet these criteria.
-Use GIS tools to calculate the percentage of bare soil areas within each drainage basin.
-Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.
+In general, all agricultural areas, including fallow, orchards / vineyards, pasture, row crops, and small grain crops are assumed to meet these

-- Calculate road density (road miles per square mile) for each drainage basin.
-Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Refer to previously calculated results for percent channel length straightened and percent floodplain decoupled from a stream. - Where less than five percent of the drainage basin consists of slopes greater than 30 percent, calculate the percent of unstable slopes in non-forest land cover.
+- criteria.
+Previous clear cut areas are also assumed to have the potential to deliver sediment to streams until the stands are established.
+Use GIS tools to calculate the percentage of bare soil areas within each DAU, sub-watershed, and watershed.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Calculate road density (road miles per square mile) for each drainage basin.
+Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7. - Refer to previously calculated results for percent channel length straightened and percent floodplain decoupled from a stream. - Calculate the percent of unstable slopes in each DAU.
 Assign a condition of "properly functioning," "at risk," or "not properly functioning" for this landscape indicator using criteria provided in Table 7.